GreenTeaCake/gtc-components/src/components/switch/readme.md

 Please use `checked` property to control the component's state and attach event listener for custom `gtcChange` event to be notified about the state changes.

+Please note that the field `label` is mandatory.

 ## Usage

 ### Basic-example